unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 ## Dropout

-Note that the training accuracy continues to increase, while the validation accuracy stagnates over the course of the epochs.
+Note that the training loss continues to decrease, while the validation loss stagnates, and even starts to increase over the course of the epochs.
+Similarily, the accuracy for the validation set does not improve anymore after some epochs.
 This means we are overfitting on our training data set.

-There are several ways of preventing overfitting, called regularization methods.
+There are several ways of preventing overfitting, called *regularization methods*.
 One common and simple but remarkebly effective method is Dropout ([Srivastava et al., 2014](https://jmlr.org/papers/v15/srivastava14a.html)).

 In the Dropout layer, a random portion of the nodes in the previous layer is ignored during training time.